gcanti/fp-ts/docs/modules/Record.ts.md

 ## reduceRight

-Same as `reduce` but entries are processed in reversed order.
+Same as `reduce` but entries are processed from the right (i.e. in reverse order, from the last to the first entry according to the given `Ord`).

 **Signature**